Legal status of fictional pornography depicting minors: Canada

 Canadian laws addressing child pornography are set out in Part V of the Canadian Criminal Code, dealing with Sexual Offences, Public Morals and Disorderly Conduct: Offences Tending to Corrupt Morals.
 Section 163.1 of the Code, enacted in 1993, defines child pornography to include "a visual representation, whether or not it was made by electronic or mechanical means", that "shows a person who is or is depicted as being under the age of eighteen years and is engaged in or is depicted as engaged in explicit sexual activity", or "the dominant characteristic of which is the depiction, for a sexual purpose, of a sexual organ or the anal region of a person under the age of eighteen years".
 The definitive Supreme Court of Canada decision, R. v.
 Sharpe, interprets the statute to include purely fictional material even when no real children were involved in its production.
+Some cases in the media have shown that section 163.1 has been applied to written and audiovisual material as well.

 There have been at least three major cases brought up against the possession of fictional pornography within the last two decades.
-In April 2010 visiting American citizen Ryan Matheson (aka Brandon X) was arrested in Ottawa for bringing erotica based on Lyrical Nanoha.
+In April 2010 visiting American citizen Ryan Matheson (also known as Brandon X) was arrested in Ottawa for bringing erotica based on Lyrical Nanoha.
 By October 2011 he was charged with possession and importation of child pornography and faced a minimum of 1 year in prison.
 The next case occurred in 2014 where a man from Nova Scotia was sentenced to 90 days after pleading guilty of possessing mostly anime images.
 Roy Franklyn Newcombe, 70, pleaded guilty to the charge after a NSCAD student found a USB thumb drive with sexually explicit images and videos at a computer lab in April 2014.
 There was no indication the images involved local people or had been manufactured by Newcombe.
 Most of the 20 images were anime, although a few appeared to be of real girls between five and 13 years old.
-The most recent case occurred in Alberta when on February 19, 2015 the Canada Border Services Agency intercepted a parcel and arrested its recipient on March 27.
-Based on the box art of a sculpture being shipped to him, four charges were pressed: possession/distribution, mailing obscene matter and smuggling prohibited goods.
+The most recent case occurred in Alberta when on February 19, 2015, the Canada Border Services Agency intercepted a parcel and arrested its recipient on March 27.
+Based on the box art of a sculpture being shipped to him, four charges were pressed: possession/distribution, mailing obscene matter, and smuggling prohibited goods.
 These charges were withdrawn as part of a plea deal when the accused agreed to a peace bond.

 Ecuador

-The possession, storing, fabrication or distribution of child pornography or any other kind of sexually explicit pedophilic material, including fictional child pornography (drawn, written, animated, etc.), is illegal under Ecuadorian law.
+The possession, storing, fabrication, or distribution of child pornography or any other kind of sexually explicit pedophilic material, including fictional erotica (drawn, written, animated, etc.), is illegal under Ecuadorian law.